 Scientists stated that the best way to assess whether air pollution levels are higher or lower than usual is to compare the current levels with the same dates in recent years.
 This is because pollution can vary throughout the year based on different weather patterns.

 The data comes from background air monitoring stations in cities, sited away from main roads.
-“We chose these because that is where people live,” said Prof. Lee.
+“We chose these because that is where people live,” said Professor James Lee, who plotted the latest data.

 In most cities, the level of nitrogen dioxide and particulate matter is below the typical level for this time of year.